peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Numbers.ERational rational,
         System.IO.Stream stream);

-Writes a rational number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(ERational) and then written out.
+Writes a rational number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromERational(ERational) and then written out.

 <b>Parameters:</b>